botworld-wiki/beatburger.github.io/_bots/bigshot.md

 ---
 layout: bot
-contributors: "Kurt"
+contributors: "Kurt, BloodxReaper, Soft"
-updatedAt: "2021-12-15"
+updatedAt: "2021-12-30"

-title: "Bigshot"
+title: "Bigshot (Epic Sniper)"
 name: "Bigshot"
-description: "Epic Sniper - Its attack takes a while to charge up, but it's worth the wait"
+description: "Nothing is more scary than an enemy Bigshot about to shoot.
+Nothing is more satisfying than your own blasting through your opponents.
+But will it get to shoot?\n- Speciality: extremely powerful piercing shots that can hit multiple bots\n- Note: interrupted by stun, freeze, and a cold breeze\n- Combo: stun immunity, Grouping"
 imageUrl: "https://cdn.discordapp.com/attachments/885544735794692146/885547177638772776/bigshot.png"
 breadcrumbs:
   Bots: "/bots"
   Sniper: "/bots#snipers"

 botName: "Bigshot"
 botDescription: "Its attack takes a while to charge up, but it's worth the wait"